Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Local and global analysis of Pólya tree-type priors

-The prior construction in Theorem \ref{Theo:LocalRates} extends the one in \cite{CM21} in two directions: firstly, the underlying space is multi-dimensional, and secondly, the functions are based on the non-uniform design $\alpha_n( \cdot)$, which turns out to be key for intensity estimation with covariates.
-A further important difference is that the constraint on the `sparsity parameters' $q_{\epsltrue}$ is significantly milder: \cite{CM21} requires that $1-q_{\epsltrue}\leq e^{-\kappa l}$ for some $\kappa$ large enough (depending on $\rho_0$), while any $\kappa>0$ is allowed in Theorem \ref{Theo:LocalRates}, which hence applies to less informative priors.
-The weakened sparsity constraints arise from certain sharper bounds in the proof of Lemma \ref{lem:2}.
+\begin{remark}[Pólya tree and spatially-adaptive priors in the literature] The prior in Theorem \ref{Theo:LocalRates} differs from \cite{CM21} in two aspects: firstly, the underlying space is multi-dimensional, and secondly, it is based on the non-uniform design $\alpha_n( \cdot)$, which turns out to be key in our proofs.
+A further difference is that the constraint on the `sparsity parameters' $q_{\epsltrue}$ is significantly milder, allowing for any $t>0$ in condition (i) as opposed to $t > 1/2 + 1/\log 2$ in \cite{CM21}.
+Thus, our result applies to less informative priors.
+The weakened sparsity constraints arise from some sharper bounds in the proof of Lemma \ref{lem:2}, and also from the fact that we consider concentration at $z_0$ and not uniformly over $[0,1]^d$.
 Finally, Theorem \ref{Theo:LocalRates} also extends results in \cite{RR23} by considering models different from nonlinear regression and, more importantly, by treating the multivariate case.
 In particular, it remains unclear if the `repulsive' prior construction of \cite{RR23} could be adapted to the multivariate context under Condition \ref{Cond:Diam}.
+Relatedly, `optional Pólya tree’ as in \cite{wong2010optional,castillo2022optional} could also be studied. \end{remark}